pandulapeter/beagle/README.md

 * The drawers can be disabled / enabled at any time by modifying the value of DebugMenu.isEnabled.

 ### To do
-* Encapsulate the module list to make it safer to use
 * Create a base class for dialogs with proper 2D scrolling
 * Add support for dividers
 * Add screenshots and a more detailed description to this readme